AlzbetaTuerkova/Drug-Repurposing-in-KNIME/README.md

 - a .pdf Tutorial file “Part 3: Integrative data mining of ligand bioactivity data from ChEMBL and PubChem”
 - a .pdf Tutorial file “Part 4: Substructure searches in DrugBank”
 - a .pdf file with Supplementary Information
 - an example input file (.tsv format).

-The updated file can be downloaded at Uniprot pre-release website available at
+An updated input file can be downloaded at Uniprot pre-release website available at

 https://covid-19.uniprot.org/uniprotkb?query=*